AusClimateService/npcp/reports/phase1/phase1_report.md

 Through a series of NPCP meetings and workshops on the topic of bias correction, five methods were identified as being available for use by the ACS right now:
-- Equi-distant/ratio Cumulative Density Function matching (ECDFm; univariate)
+- Equi-distant/ratio Cumulative Density Function (CDF) matching (ECDFm; univariate)
 - Quantile Matching for Extremes (QME; univariate)
 - Quantile Delta Change (QDC; univariate)
 - N-Dimensional Multi-Variate Bias Correction (MBCn; multivariate)
 - Multivariate Recursive Nesting Bias Correction (MRNBC; multivariate)

-Some of these methods have been used previously in major projects undertaken by the CSIRO and/or the Bureau of Meteorology.
+Some of these methods have been used previously in major projects undertaken by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and/or the Bureau of Meteorology (who are working together on the ACS).
 For instance, the QDC method was used to produce application ready climate data for the [Climate Change in Australia](https://www.climatechangeinaustralia.gov.au/) project, while the QME and MRNBC methods were used to produce the latest